Anitta (singer): 2012–2013: Debut album and initial success

-In January 2013, Anitta signed a big recording contract with Warner Music Group and released the single Meiga e Abusada.
-The song exploded after being added to the telenovela Amor à Vida soundtrack and became one of the most requested songs in Brazilian radio stations in early 2013.
-A music video for the song was recorded in Las Vegas, and directed by American director Blake Farber.
+In January 2013, Anitta signed a recording contract with Warner Music Brasil and released the single "Meiga e Abusada".
+The song was then added to the telenovela Amor à Vida's soundtrack and became one of the most requested songs in Brazilian radio stations in early 2013.
+A music video for the song was shot in Las Vegas, and directed by American director Blake Farber.
 The song was chosen as lead single of her self-titled debut album was released in June 2013.